shuhui-wang/shuhui-wang/README.md

 ### 🍀 Fun facts about me

-🗣️ Try to be multilingual (English/Mandarin/Cantonese) and learning French on Duolinguo 😅
+🗣️ Try to be multilingual (English/Mandarin/Cantonese) and learning French on Duolinguo (Comment ça va!) 😅

 💵 Minimalist, coffee and Red Bull lover